 - The commands are designed to be fast and easy to use. - The commands do, essentially, only one specific thing. - The commands are pretty cryptic.
-Either you know them or you don't. - Commands can take arguments.
-These are indicated with a '-something' flag (such as 'Is -F'), or some text.
+Either you know them or you don't. - Commands can take options.
+These are usually indicated with a '-something' flag (such as 'Is -F').